When you think of empowerment, who or what comes to mind? I asked a few yoga friends, and this is what they said:

 To whom I don’t know.

 But I do know that nobody has the authority to create a life for you but you.
 And nobody is going to guide you to your personal power.
-Nobody has that priviledge.
+Nobody has that privilege.
 It must come from you!

 Here are some things you can do to resist complaining and hold on to your personal power while complaining effectively.